Nikitas-G/Entropy-and-Chaos-in-Self-Organizing-Systems/README.md

 Calculates the Global Risk Score (J) with associated confidence intervals.
 Validates the PSO-based navigability of the diagnostic landscape.

+LET-Spine: Lyapunov-Entropy-Topology Framework for Cervical Stability Analysis Implementation of the LET (Lyapunov-Entropy-Topology) diagnostic suite for quantifying self-organization and structural integrity in cervical spine kinematics.
+This framework maps nonlinear dynamical stability (λmax), informational complexity (H), and spectral graph connectivity (T) onto a unified manifold to identify pathological regime shifts and Adjacent Segment Disease (ASD) risk factors.

 Key Empirical Results
 Validation using the Branney-Breen dataset identified a distinct pathological signature:
 Global Risk Score (J): 2351.55±4.89.